Have you been told that you need to learn how to love yourself?

 How, you wonder, How, yes HOW do I do that?

-“How do I love me, with my problem skin/ crazy hair/ ridiculous legs/ weird nose/ irrational phobia/ shameful secret ?”
+“So how do I love me, actual me, with my problem skin/ crazy hair/ ridiculous legs/ weird nose/ irrational phobia/ shameful secret ?”

 If it was easy you’d have done it.
 But it feels almost impossible.

-And yes, the road to loving yourself — genuinely loving yourself in an authentic way that’s not about vanity, perfection, or narcissism — is complex and rich and layered, and not something that can be skipped along in one easy, instant blog post.
+The road to genuinely and kindly feeling loving towards yourself is complex and rich and layered, and not something that can be achieved in one easy, instant blog post.

 But bear with me.